RagnarB83/ash-documentation/docs/QM-MM-boundary_tutorial.rst

    :width: 400

-The QM-region above is arguably a bit unbalanced from a QM perspective since we are only extending the peptide backbone in 1 direction.
+The QM-region option 4 is arguably a bit unbalanced from a QM perspective since we are only extending the peptide backbone in 1 direction.
 We could try to extend the QM-region further on the right side (towards Thr-7), keeping in mind that we don‘t want to cut through either the C-N bond (between Cys-6 and Thr-7) or the N-C bond (within Thr-7).
 Again we are forced to avoid the double-linkatom-on-same-QM-atom scenario so we have to extend further.